rabbitmouse/react-native-expandable-text/README.md

 | `buttonConfig` | `object` | no | {iconPath, normalText, expandText}
 | `buttonStyle` | `object ` | no | {lineHeight, color, fontSize}

+#### Other
+If you like this component, please help to click start, thank you very much